actris-cloudnet/cloudnetpy/docs/source/model-evaluation/overview.rst

 observation data is downsampled by averaging to be same size as model grid.
 Downsampled observation and simulations are L3 day scale products.

-Examples of L3 day products: model simulation vs. downsampled observation comparions of Cloud fraction, IWC and LWC.
+Examples of L3 day products: model simulation vs. downsampled observation comparisons of Cloud fraction, IWC and LWC.

 .. figure:: _figs/20190517_mace-head_cf_ecmwf_group.png